Documentation Index

 Token Usage

-Typical Meeting (1 hour): ~3,000-5,000 tokens Comparison:| Tool | Token Usage | When to Use |
+Typical Meeting (1 hour): ~3,000-5,000 tokens Comparison (3-tier discovery):| Tool | Token Usage | When to Use |

 |---|---|---|

-search_notes | ~50 tokens | Finding meetings |
+list_notes | ~50 tokens per note | Finding which notes exist (metadata only) |

-get_note_summary | ~200-800 tokens | Quick overview |
+get_note_summary | ~200-800 tokens | Quick AI summary of one note |

-get_note_documents | ~300-2,000 tokens | Action items |
+get_note_document | ~300-2,000 tokens | Specific generated document |

 Best Practices

-Use Progressive Disclosure
+Use Progressive Disclosure (3-tier)

-Use Progressive Disclosure
+Use Progressive Disclosure (3-tier)

 Always follow this order:

-- get_note_transcript - Only if exact wording needed (~4,000 tokens)
+- get_note_transcript — only if exact wording is required (~4,000 tokens per hour)

 When to Use Transcripts